mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Mac/HowTos.md

 `/Applications/MAMP/Library/bin/mysqladmin -u root -p password [NewPassword]`

-replace [NewPassword] with your new password.
+Replace [NewPassword] with your new password.

 Please bear in mind that you also have to change the phpMyAdmin configuration and probably your own php scr"+"ipts to use the newly created MySQL password.
-For changing the phpMyAdmin configuration edit the file
+For changing the phpMyAdmin configuration edit the following file and update the password.

 `/Applications/MAMP/bin/phpMyAdmin/config.inc.php`

-and update the password.

 ---